How to improve workplace relationships

 We work hard to support our candidates; and part of the role is making sure that once a candidate is placed into a job role, that they feel supported and able to work to the best of their ability.
 As we spend so much of our lives at work, it’s incredibly important that we feel happy with our working environment.
 That we feel supported by colleagues and empowered to work effectively.
 But sometimes, through no fault of our own, it can feel that workplace relationships with other colleagues are starting to sour.
 This can lead to feelings of isolation, anxiety or even feeling like you want to find an alternative job.

-If this sounds familiar to you, and you’re unhappy with your current social work job or you’re experiencing a breakdown in communication with a co-worker, then we have some suggestions which may improve your working environment.
+If this sounds familiar to you, and you’re unhappy with your current social work job or you’re experiencing a breakdown in communication with a co-worker or manager, then we have some suggestions which may improve your working environment.

 Keep a positive state of mind